By Nancy Armitage

 Sinterklass Dutch Hot Cocoa (Dec.
 6th -Bishop St. Nicholas feast day)

-New York City was once “New Amsterdam”, it was once peppered with delicious Dutch bakeries & stores.
+New York City was once called “New Amsterdam”, it was once peppered with delicious Dutch bakeries & stores.
 At Christmas time, the Dutch bakeries would be selling special cookies like Speculaas & peppernoten, great with hot cocoa.
-They had huge ships and images of Bishop St. Nicholas in chocolate.
+Some speculaas cookies shaped in the image of Bishop St. Nicholas 3-4 ft. tall!!!They had chocolate made of huge ships and gingerbread, chocolate made in the image of Bishop St. Nicholas.
 The Dutch make the very best chocolate & cocoa!!

 1 t.
 Dutch cocoa (Van Houten)